-PSY 590 Integration Colloquium (3) Faculty and student dialogue on issues and topics related to the integration of Christianity and psychology.
-PSY 595s Psychopharmacology (2) May ten This is a presentation/discussion workshop designed for the non-medical psychotherapist.
-The major categories of medication in psychiatric intervention will be described and referral issues will be discussed.
-PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2) Examines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.
-PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problems.
-In addition t lecture/discussion format, opportunity for supervised role playing may be provided.
-PSY 597c Domestic Violence (1) Examines the characteristics and treatment of the perpetrators and victims of domestic violence.
-PSY 598a Chemical Dependency: Diagnosis and Treatment (2) An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abuse and depende PSY 598b Grief and Loss Counseling (1) This seminar explores the impact of grief and loss as it affects the individual and the family system.
+PSY 585 Family Therapy II (3) Sprin na Concentration on the therapeutic techniques of the various schools of family therapy discussed in Family Therapy I. Students encouraged to develop specific family therapy skills through the use of videotape feedback, coaching, and classroom demonstrat Prerequisite: PSY 580. s are PSY 590 Integration Colloquium (3) June terr Faculty and student dialogue on issues and topics related to the integration of Christianity and psychology. m PSY 595s Psychopharmacology (2) May ter This is a presentation/discussion workshop designed for the non-medical psychotherapist.
+The major categories of medication u in psychiatric intervention will be described and referral issues will be discussed.
+PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2) Fa Examines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.
+Fa all PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problems.
+In addition to lecture/discussion format, opportunity for supervised role-playing may be provided. all o the PSY 597c Domestic Violence (1) Examines the characteristics and treatment of the perpetrators and victims of domestic violence. all PSY 598a Chemical Dependency: Diagnosis and Treatment (2) Fall and Sprir An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abuse and dependent • PSY 598b Grief and Loss Counseling (1) Elective This seminar explores the impact of grief and loss as it affects the individual and the family system.
 A lecture discussion form utilized.